Does Amazon Take EBT?

-Yes, you can use EBT at Whole Foods on Amazon.
-You can link your SNAP EBT to your Amazon account to get discounts on grocery food delivery.
-At Whole Foods, you are allowed to use an EBT card to purchase any and all grocery food items as long as the total amount is less than your total benefits for the month.
+In other words, you can use EBT to buy food at Whole Foods on Amazon by linking your SNAP EBT to your Amazon account to get discounts on grocery food delivery.
+At Whole Foods, they accept an EBT card to purchase any and all grocery food items as long as the total amount is less than your total benefits for the month.
 This includes the following products:

 - snack food;